tayoolaigbe/works/techNotes/UserStories.md

 Display current user and assigned role
 Provide a logout option
 Require users to login at least once per week
-Provide a way to remove employee access asap if needed Notes are assigned to specific employees
+Provide a way to remove user access asap if needed Notes are assigned to specific users
 Notes have a ticket #, title, note body, created & updated dates Notes are either OPEN or COMPLETED
 Users can be Employees, Managers, or Admins